 Adamson and Pickavé detail theories of emotion in Aquinas, Scotus, and Wodeham, among other thinkers.
 In Aquinas, for example, “the emotions are located in the appetitive faculty,” observes Adamson.
 Can we make a case for emotions being associated with other faculties of the soul?

-If these and related questions intrigue you, listed to the full podcast episode below, or visit the History of Philosophy Without Any Gaps website.
+If these and related questions intrigue you, listed to the full podcast episode on the History of Philosophy Without Any Gaps website.